mongodb/docs/source/includes/list-tables/resource-keys-split-horizons.rst

        .. admonition:: Split Horizon Requirements
           :class: note

-          - Make sure each value in this array must be unique.
+          - Make sure that each value in this array is unique.

           - Make sure that the number of entries in this array matches the value given in :setting:`spec.members`.